ColColonCleaner/DNDTools/README.md

   + If OneWorld is available on the table it will be automatically initialized shortly after the mini injector loads.
 This can be disabled in the right-click menu by turning off 'Auto-OneWorld'.
 + **Movement.**
   + When an injected mini is picked up a token 1 square wide will spawn underneath facing the player.
 That token shows distance with DND rules in 5 foot increments.
-  + All distances in these tools are with reference to the TTS square grid.
+  + All distances in these tools are with reference to the TTS grid.
 Modifying that grid will affect the calculated distances.
   + Alternate diagonal measurement (1.5x) is available and can be toggled either on the injector or on the minis themselves.
+  + Metric mode can be toggled on the injector or on the minis themselves.
+  + Hex grids are supported by the mini injector.
 + **Automatic Resizing.**
   + Minis can be calibrated to grid size with the right-click menu.
 Size the mini to match the grid, then calibrate.
   + Whenever the measurement tool calibrates the grid, the mini spawns, or the mini exits a bag, it will be automatically resized to match the grid.